history | reviews | players | samples | ordering |

 who consulted for me to improve the true bypass and create

 the stereo option.
-The pedal is no longer a "CLONE", but has
+The pedal is no longer an exact "CLONE", but has

 been developed and improved in every new version we have made.